Jutho/TensorKit.jl/docs/src/man/sectors.md

 Note that `FusionTree` instances are shown (printed) in a way that is valid code to reproduce them, a property which also holds for both instances of `Sector` and instances of `VectorSpace`.
 All of those should be displayed in a way that can be copy pasted as valid code.
-Furthermore, we use contact to determine how to print e.g. a sector.
+Furthermore, we use context to determine how to print e.g. a sector.
 In isolation, `s2` is printed as `(Irrep[SU₂](1/2) ⊠ Irrep[SU₂](1/2))`, however, within the fusion tree, it is simply printed as `(1/2, 1/2)`, because it will be converted back into a `ProductSector`, namely `Irrep[SU₂] ⊠ Irrep[SU₂]` by the constructor of